nystudio107/craft-vite/docs/docs/index.md

       - HTTPS_EXPOSE=${DDEV_ROUTER_HTTPS_PORT}:80,${DDEV_MAILHOG_HTTPS_PORT}:8025,3000:3000
 ```

-As of this writing, DDEV automatically builds web containers with Node 14 installed; if you needed to change this, or simply wish to be explicit in the version to run in the VM, create a file `/.ddev/web-build/Dockerfile` with the following contents (adjust the `ENV NODE_VERSION=14` line as required):
+As of this writing, DDEV automatically builds web containers with Node.js 14 installed; if you needed to change this, or simply wish to be explicit in the version to run in the VM, create a file `/.ddev/web-build/Dockerfile` with the following contents (adjust the `ENV NODE_VERSION=14` line as required):

 ```dockerfile
 ARG BASE_IMAGE